intelligentnet/news/README.md

 -	Edit prompt.html file for your URL and desired appearance
 -	Create a 'gen' directory for receiving generated files

+Use Targetr where this service is available as an extension.

+OR

 Run the server with :

 	cargo run --release

-The Web site is available at https://my_URL/news
+The Web site then is available at https://my_URL/ind

 Enjoy.